Environmental Policy For Elder Grove & Stones Throw

 Our office stationary is recycled or made from sustainable forests as well as facial and toilet tissue, and kitchen hand roll.

-In the Laundry we wash on low temps with laundry balls and agitating balls and non bio washing liquids, minimising soaps and conditioners into the water.
+In the Laundry we wash on low temps non bio washing liquids, minimizing soaps and conditioners into the water and have pledged to be phosphate free and are approved by Love Your lakes

 Towels we ask guest to leave towels on the heated towel rails and we change the towels at our discretion, daily if required.